-You would think that after encountering such solid evidence against my craft, I would surrender.
+You would think that after encountering such solid evidence against our craft, we would surrender.
 No contest!
-I’m weak!
+We’re weak!
 Mercy!

-Well, I haven’t sold my roaster.
-My website is still up.
-People are still buying my coffee.
+Well, we haven’t sold our roasters.
+The website is still up.
+People are still buying our coffee.
 But this silly video needs to be contested.
 This court jester can’t attack our industry and get away with it!

 My Own Coffee…Mistreated

 I gave a pound of my coffee to a friend recently as a way to say thanks.
 I found myself as a guest at his house shortly thereafter, and he offered me a cup of coffee after dinner.
 It tasted just awful.
 It wasn’t the worst coffee I’ve ever had.
 That was at this ice cream place that left some dish soap residue in their carafe.
 There’s also some pretty nasty stuff in former Soviet Central Asia.
 No, it wasn’t the worst, but it was very, very bad.
 So naturally, I told him that it was fantastic.
 He responded that it was mine…

 Now, this wasn’t shocking.
 I literally taste every batch I roast.
 I even tasted and approved of the batch I gave him.
 My coffee is delicious, beautiful goodness.
 He just messed it up.
 He used unfiltered city water, a grind too fine, an old automatic coffee maker, and to top it all off, he let the brew sit on the burner for several minutes.

 If we had a cheap vs expensive coffee showdown that night, you wouldn’t have been able to tell the difference.
 Some coffee plebeian would then definitively say, “See?!
 Why are you paying so much!?”

 This Vid’s Got Probs

 This video claims to put an end to the cheap vs expensive coffee debate, but it has a few problems, and I’ll list three.